PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation: INTRODUCTION

 Brute-force enumeration of all possible actions leads to combinatorial explosion, creating a computational bottleneck.
 Similarly, most recent approaches \cite{lee2017desire}, \cite{rhinehart2019precog}, \cite{chai2019multipath}, \cite{djuric2020multixnet}, \cite{casas2020implicit}, \cite{salzmann2020trajectron++} use very deep networks (e.g., ResNet50), predict each agent separately or use batches of cropped feature maps, which precludes real-time operation.
 We seek a system that jointly predicts the motions of all actors, is not limited to the number of actors, is agnostic to input sensory modality, runs in real-time, and handles rare/unsafe events.

 In this paper, we propose a novel system which, to our knowledge, is the first to satisfy these requirements.
 Our system, called PredictionNet, relies on a simple yet flexible representation for both input and output.
-The current state (input) is a top-down multi-layer rasterization of the perceived vehicle boundaries and relevant scene context provided by the map's lane dividers.
+The current state (input) is a top-down multi-channel rasterization of the perceived vehicle boundaries and relevant scene context provided by the map's lane dividers.
 The method is agnostic to the perception modality as it relies on its own representation created by top-down rasterization.
 The predicted state (output) is a top-down representation providing the probability density function (PDF) of all traffic actors' future poses along with estimated velocities and backtrace vectors to aid trajectory extraction.
 The system is trained on real driving data to simultaneously predict full PDFs of the motion of all observed traffic agents and the ego-vehicle in a single pass.
 The network can be used for both realistic simulation and closed-loop planning/control (Fig.~\ref{fig:frameworkoverview}).

 We have incorporated PredictionNet into the closed-loop planning/control stack of a real-world autonomous driving system.
-The network runs \emph{faster than real-time}, providing sufficient time for the planner to react safely.\footnote{ Our system requires \textbf{5~ms} for inference plus \textbf{3~ms} for pre-/post-processing, on an embedded NVIDIA Drive AGX platform.
-By comparison, our closest competitor MultiPath~\cite{chai2019multipath} is an order of magnitude slower.} The network effectively predicts on camera and radar derived data, despite training only on LiDAR data.
+The network runs \emph{faster than real-time}, providing sufficient time for the planner to react safely.
+The network effectively predicts on camera and radar data, despite training only on LiDAR data.
 We show improvements in real driving behavior compared to an analytical baseline, as well as competitive offline results on both the INTERACTION prediction benchmark~\cite{zhan2019interaction} and an internal dataset.

 The learned network can also be used for real-time traffic simulation.
-As such, it avoids the common problems of simulators that rely on hand-coded rules and replay from driving logs.
+As such, it avoids the common problems of simulators that rely on either hand-coded rules or replay from driving logs.
 The former cannot capture complex interactions, while the latter cannot be used to study rare or unsafe behaviors, because datasets collected from actual drives necessarily under-represent such events.
 We use this simulator, together with reinforcement learning (RL), to extend our network with an ego-policy head that encourages collision-free driving beyond the expert dataset distribution.